mucsi96/gulp-jasmine-livereload-task/README.md

 host                Host name.
 If need to be served port                Port number.
-If need to be served staticAssetsPath    The root path of the static files served by the webserver, by default it is the plugin folder specRunner          The path of the SpecRunner.html file, by default it is the plugin folder / SpecRunner.html jshint.files        Files to be checked by jshint jshint.options      Options used by jshint jshint.version      Embedded Jshint version.
+If need to be served staticAssetsPath    The root path of the static files served by the webserver, by default it is the plugin folder specRunner          The path to a SpecRunner.html file (relative to staticAssetsPath), if you wish to use your own runner file when serving instead of using the generated runner.
+This file will be used as-is, not modified by gulp-jasmine-livereload-task. jshint.files        Files to be checked by jshint jshint.options      Options used by jshint jshint.version      Embedded Jshint version.
 Default: 2.6.
 Embedded versions: 2.6